 Chandra Turner is founder and CEO of Ed2010.
 She offers personalized career coaching for media professionals at all stages of their career.
 This year she launched Talent Fairy to help brands recruit and develop high-quality creative talent.

-Are you stuck in a job rut?
 Trying to transition careers?
 I’ve been there and can help you pivot to something you love.
 I offer group coaching sessions and 1:1 services in resume writing, cover letter and edit test help, personal branding, and most importantly: help figuring out what to do next.
 Learn more about me and my services here.